tabatkins/kdlpy/README.md

 ## Using

-The `kdl.parse(str, parseConfig?)` function parses, you guessed it, a string of KDL into a KDL document object:
+The `kdl.parse(str, parseConfig|None)` function parses, you guessed it, a string of KDL into a KDL document object:

 ```py3
 import kdl